Carvel (boat building): Relationship between clinker and carvel

 Clinker was the predominant method of ship construction used in Northern Europe before the carvel.
 In clinker built hulls, the planked edges overlap; carvel construction with its strong framing gives a heavier but more rigid hull, capable of taking a variety of sail rigs.
 Clinker (lapstrake) construction involves longitudinal overlapping "riven timber" (split wood) planks that are fixed together over very light scantlings.
 A carvel boat has a smoother surface which gives the impression that it is more hydrodynamically efficient since the exposed edges of the clinker planking appear to disturb the streamline and cause drag.
 A clinker certainly has a slightly larger wetted area, but a carvel hull is not necessarily more efficient: for given hull strength, the clinker boat is overall lighter, and displaces less water than a heavily-framed carvel hull.

-As cargo vessels became bigger, the vessel's weight becomes small in comparison with total displacement; and for a given external volume, there is greater internal hull space available.
+As cargo vessels become bigger, the vessel's weight becomes small in comparison with total displacement; and for a given external volume, there is greater internal hull space available.
 A clinker vessel whose ribs occupy less space than a carvel vessel's is more suitable for cargo which is bulky rather than dense.

 A structural benefit of clinker construction is that it produces a vessel that can safely twist and flex around its long axis (running from bow to stern).
-This is an advantage in North Atlantic rollers provided the vessel has a small overall displacement.
+This is an advantage in North Atlantic rollers, provided the vessel has a small overall displacement.
 Due to the light nature of the construction method, increasing the beam did not commensurately increase the vessel's survivability under the twisting forces arising if, for example, when sailing downwind, the wave-train impinges on the quarter rather than dead astern.
-In these conditions greater beam widths may have made vessels more vulnerable.
+In these conditions greater beam widths may have made clinker vessels more vulnerable.
 As torsional forces increased in proportion to displaced (or cargo) weight, the forces incident on the hull imposed an upper limit on the size of clinker-built vessels.
 The greater rigidity of carvel construction became necessary for larger offshore cargo vessels.
 Later carvel-built sailing vessels exceeded the maximum size of clinker-built ships several times over.